Sorry, you need to enable JavaScript to visit this website.

 2. an individual whose primary responsibility is teaching and who spends a portion of their time providing career advising services to students,

-3. an individual who is volunteer faculty and provides career advising services to students, or
+3. an individual who is a clinical faculty member providing specialty-specific career advising services to students, or

-4. an individual whose primary role is overseeing student affairs activities at the participating institution.
+4. an individual whose primary role is overseeing career advising activities at the participating institution.

 2. Programs at schools with faculty or staff serving as members of the Careers in Medicine Advisory Committee during the award cycle are eligible for consideration for this award, but the Advisory Committee member affiliated with the nominee shall recuse themselves from the review of that individual.